 26th April 2021

 Interested in taking a more knowledge-led approach without stifling young children’s engagement?
-Our new sequenced knowledge-rich curriculum projects could be just what you’re looking for.
-Here’s everything you need to know about this exciting curriculum, including the rationale behind it and the benefits for primary children.
+Our sequenced, interconnected knowledge-rich curriculum projects could be just what you’re looking for.
+Here’s everything you need to know about the projects, including the rationale behind them and the benefits for primary children.

 Knowledge acquisition is crucial for all children.
 It builds their understanding of themselves and the world and helps them become more proficient learners.
 As Ofsted’s Sean Harford said: ‘Knowledge is sticky.
 The more you know, the more you can embed new knowledge.’
 Teaching children both declarative knowledge and procedural knowledge (skills) gives them the tools to develop a deeper understanding of subjects and concepts.

-Knowledge acquisition can also help narrow the gap for disadvantaged pupils, who often benefit the most from what Professor Michael Young calls ‘powerful knowledge’, building their cultural awareness, specialised skills and wider understanding.
+Knowledge acquisition can also help narrow the gap for disadvantaged pupils, who often benefit the most from what Professor Michael Young calls ‘powerful knowledge’, building their cultural awareness, specialised skills, academic achievement and wider understanding.

 There is so much more to say about knowledge here, but if you’re interested in further reading around the topic and hearing different viewpoints, we’ve listed some references at the end of the blog.
 In the meantime, let’s take a look at some important features of teaching knowledge through the curriculum.